-Of course, when you have mounted the device, your data are readable to anyone who have access to the mounted directory.
+⚠️ Remember that once the device is mounted your data is readable to anyone who have access to the mounted directory.

 Create an image with dd